Help Docs

 Lighthouse Report

-Lighthouse is a open-source tool which can be used to analyze the speed and performance of your webpage.
+Lighthouse is an open-source tool that can be used to analyze the speed and performance of your webpage.
 You can run it against any webpage, whether it's public or requires authentication, and it has audit reports for performance, accessibility, progressive web apps, SEO, and more.
 If you have a webpage speed (browser) monitor in Site24x7, you can then obtain a detailed Lighthouse report for the URL you've added for monitoring.

 Lighthouse has audit reports for five main website optimization categories:

-Performance
+• Performance

 • First Contentful Paint (FCP): FCP is a metric that measures the time at which the first text or image loads on a page for users.